0xLeoDev/Code-Gallery/README.md

 Each of the 5 sketches  represents the use of various key programming concepts.

-Personally I find the 3rd one to be the most addictive. [link](https://0xleodev.github.io/Code-Gallery/#/sketch-03)
+Personally, I find the 3rd one to be the most addictive. [link](https://0xleodev.github.io/Code-Gallery/#/sketch-03)

 ## Brief summary of used technologies: